 In many cases, it’s easy to know that a service provider is an independent contractor: You hire a freelancer to write copy for a brochure, you pay a bookkeeper to spend a few hours each month to assist on an accounting need, you hire a painter to repaint a room in your building.
-In those examples, it is easy to classify the service provider as an independent contractors.
+In those examples, it is easy to classify the service providers as independent contractors.

-However, there are many situations in which determining the difference in employee and independent contractor can become more confusing, and in some cases, contentious.
+However, there are many situations in which determining the difference in employee and independent contractor status can become more confusing, and in some cases, contentious.